yuxinguo13/cse15l-lab-reports/lab-report-5-week-10.md

 <img src = "image_report5/error in provided code 499.png">

-Description of bug and how to fix it: This is similar to my previous bug, after finding the (, the code finds the ) immediately.
-This is inccorect since my might need to find the ) from the back of the text rather than from the index of (.
+Description of bug and how to fix it: In the actual output, we should get rid of the backslash, which means that ) is indeed a bucket rather than some signal else.
+So the code here didn't took the backslash into consideration.
+And this is why the bug is caused.
+So to fix the bug here, we need to consieder whether there is a backslash direct in front of the (, ), or other signals, and be sure to get rid of the backslash in out link.